davidkimai/Recursive-RL/README.md

 ## Executive Summary

 Across artificial intelligence, neuroscience, and cultural systems, emergence—patterns arising not from training data, but from structural connections—is often described, but rarely explained.
-This database trains agents on **Symbolic Residue** as a measurable, modelable driver of emergence.
+This database trains agents on **Symbolic Residue - structural data vectors** as a measurable, modelable driver of emergence.

 In both biological and synthetic systems, constraint is not merely a limiter—it is an amplifier.
 When expressive bandwidth is reduced—through optimization pressure, regulation, social boundaries, or safety filters—the system responds by encoding meaning more densely, often unintentionally.
 This densification produces **symbolic residue**: nonlinear, patterned artifacts that reflect both the original signal and the structure of its constraint.